-6. Be Active: As long as your doctor gives you the okay, you should exercise regularly.
-Beyonce definitely gets her sweat on.
-Research tells us that prego exercise benefits mom’s mental health as well as her body and babe in utero gets benefits, too, one being a healthier heart.
+As long as your doctor gives you the okay, you should exercise regularly.
+Research tells us that prego exercise benefits mom’s mental health as well as her body, and babe in utero gets benefits, too, one being a healthier heart.
 If you were looking for an excuse to get cozy with your couch, think again.

-9. Stay Hydrated: It is more important than ever to get enough fluids.
-Aim for at least 8 cups of water throughout the day.
+It is more important than ever to get enough fluids.
+Aim for at least eight cups of water throughout the day.
 You might need more if you’re exercising.
 And remember, of course, to avoid alcoholic beverages.